 Atanda further explained that Fintech is about those technologies that enable financial services to be taken right to the customers the way they want it.
 But many times financial services providers are not capable or do not assume it their responsibility to create the rail or the platform that makes it easy for them to deliver their own services and that is where the conflict is.

 For banks to remain competitive and profitable, he said there is the need for them to partner with Fintech companies with a view to increasing the efficiency of incumbent businesses, adding that incumbents could simplify and rationalise their core processes, services and products, and consequently reduce inefficiencies in their operations.
+The Role Of Financial Technology In Personal Finance is yet to be seen but we know for sure everything will change.

 “This is already true in the payments industry where Fintech generates additional revenues through faster and easier payments and digital wallet transactions,” he said.